-Plan and lead a paddlecraft cruise with at least four paddlecraft for at least two days.
-You must delegate and supervise all duties.
-During the cruise complete the following: Inspect the vessels and members of the group for required equipment; plan for provisions; supervise all menu preparation; prepare the boats to get underway with a proper checklist approved by the adult leaders; and file a float plan.
+Plan and serve as coordinator on a "live-aboard" dive trip of at least three days with all dive plans, equipment, food, surface and underwater charts on dive sites, specific training including all financial, safety information and emergency protocols, plan for provisions; supervise all menu preparation; prepare the boats to get underway with a proper checklist approved by the adult leaders; and file a float plan.
 If on open water, prepare a navigation chart including at least three legs and/or course corrections.
 If on inland rivers, identify river access points and coordinate transportation at both ends of the trip.
 With an adult leader, inspect all vessels and evaluate whether they are adequately secured for transportation.
-During this cruise no substantial errors may be committed.